Ks89/Iot-Localization/README.md

 - [ ] Test this software on real sensors.

 ## Usage
-1. Download the Instant Contiki VM [HERE](http://sourceforge.net/projects/contiki/files/Instant%20Contiki/).
+Step 1.
+Download Instant Contiki VM [HERE](http://sourceforge.net/projects/contiki/files/Instant%20Contiki/).<br>
-2. If you want to compile this softwares with Eclipse, download Eclipse C++ [HERE](https://eclipse.org/).
-3. In the VM, download the ".zip" file from the page "Releases" of this project.
+Step 2.
+In the VM, download the ".zip" file from the page "Releases" of this project.<br>
-4. Download in ~/git this source code with: git clone <link https of this project>
+Step 3.
+Download in ~/git this source code with: git clone <link https of this project> <br>
-4. Execute these commands:
+Step 4.
+Execute these commands:
 ```bash
     $ cd ~/git/<name of this project>/AnchorNode
     $ mkdir build